MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/model-usage-analytics.md

 </br>
 --->

-Your SharePoint Syntex content center provides you model usage analytics to provide more information about how your models that have been published from the content center are being used.
+Your content center in Microsoft Syntex provides you model usage analytics to provide more information about how your models that have been published from the content center are being used.
 The **How your models are performing in the last 30 days** section of the content center includes a 30 day roll-up of usage analytics data provided in the following charts and lists:

 - Classification by model
 - Classification by library